BJG87/GeminiApp/types/EXAMPLE_PROJECT.md

 ### 3. Copy Type Definitions

-Copy `stvpsai.d.ts` from the StvpsAi library into your `types/` folder.
+Copy `geminiapp.d.ts` from the GeminiApp library into your `types/` folder.

 ### 4. Create tsconfig.json